yatin-sammal/MCP-Server-For-Test-Cases-Generation/README.md

 ### `GET /test-bdd`

 Generates BDD test cases from hardcoded user stories and saves them as `.feature` files.
+You can check out the generated test cases and feature files for the hardcoded user stories in the bdd_output folder.

 ### `GET /generate-bdd`